andyatkinson/andyatkinson.github.io/_posts/2026-05-13-aura-frames-scaling-peak-load-ruby-on-rails.md

 What were they?

 ## Post-split: Subquery Expressions
-Multiple tables exist in subquery expressions (aka "subqueries"), and these tables need to be in the same database for the statement to be vald.
+Multiple tables exist in subquery expressions (aka "subqueries"), and these tables need to be in the same database for the statement to be valid.

 When we found those, they needed to be restructured so that the DBs containing the table could be queried.

 ## Post-split: EXISTS Clauses
-Post-split, SQL like below no longer works when these tables aren't in the same DB.
+Post-split, the SQL below doesn't work when `users` and `posts` aren't in the same DB.
 ```sql
 SELECT users.*
 FROM users